edgedb/edgedb/docs/stdlib/datetime.rst

     .. rubric:: Gotchas

-    When you use this function to return an element of a duration, the value will be returned only as the number of that specific unit defined in the duration, except for units ``'month'`` and larger.
-Otherwise, the function will not "reach across" units to return an overall total in terms of the desired unit (i.e., the unit passed as ``el``).
+    This function will provide you with a calculated total for the unit passed as ``el``, but only within the given "size class" of the unit.
+The size classes are as follows:

+    - ``'month'`` and larger
+    - ``'day'``
+    - ``'hour'`` and smaller

-    For example, if you specify ``'day'`` as your ``el`` argument, the function will only return the number of days defined as ``N days`` in your duration.
+    For example, if you specify ``'day'`` as your ``el`` argument, the function will return only the number of days expressed as ``N days`` in your duration.
 It will not add another day to the returned count for every 24 hours (defined as ``24 hours``) in the duration, nor will it consider the months' constituent day counts in the returned value.

+    Specifying ``'decade'`` for ``el`` will total up all decades represented in units ``'month'`` and larger, but it will not add a decade's worth of days to the returned value as an additional decade.
+On the other end of the unit spectrum, passing ``'hour'`` for ``el`` will not add a day's worth of hours for each day in your duration.

-    In this example, the duration represents more than a day's time, but since ``'day'`` and ``'hour'`` are different units, the extra day stemming from the duration's hours is not added.
+    In this example, the duration represents more than a day's time, but since ``'day'`` and ``'hour'`` are in different size classes, the extra day stemming from the duration's hours is not added.

     .. code-block:: edgeql-repl